Skip to content

 Last fall, I had the pleasure of sharing a pint of Guinness with John Chambers and his family in the mobile Irish pub he built by hand and offers for rent.
 The dark wood and cozy interior transported me back to Ireland, which was pretty impressive since I was actually closer to Clifton Heights than the Cliffs of Moher, given the pub was parked in Chambers’ Broomall driveway.

-As it turns out, a lot of people were looking for an easy escape to Ireland too (or a quick escape from family drama at holiday gatherings) because after my story on the pub ran, the Chambers family said it exploded in popularity like an over-carbonated keg and was booked solid nearly every weekend for a year.
+As it turns out, a lot of people were looking for an easy escape to Ireland, too (or a quick escape from family drama at holiday gatherings) because after my story on the pub ran, the Chambers family said it exploded in popularity like an overcarbonated keg and was booked solid nearly every weekend for a year.

-Wanting to build on their new Park A Pub business, Chambers, a native of Ireland who’s lived and worked as a carpenter in Delco for 37 years, quickly began building a second mobile bar and his adult children — who are proud Delco natives — told him just what the theme should be: a mobile Philadelphia sports pub.
+Wanting to build on their new Park A Pub business, Chambers, a native of Ireland who’s lived and worked as a carpenter in Delco for 37 years, quickly began building a second mobile bar, and his adult children — who are proud Delco natives — told him just what the theme should be: a Philadelphia sports pub.

 In less than three months, Chambers, 60, crafted a sleek, modern sports pub on wheels with two 55-inch TVs, three taps, and a 10-foot bar.
 The walls are lined with Eagles, Phillies, Sixers, and Flyers memorabilia — including a signed Brian Dawkins jersey and a framed photo of Bryce Harper staring down Braves shortstop Orlando Arcia — and the mood lighting under the bar can be changed depending on which team is playing.